sercankulcu/sercankulcu.github.io/_posts/2019-10-01-welcome-to-our-department.md

   - students
 ---

-If you are starting Computer Engineering in 2019, you are entering a discipline that now touches almost every industry.
-Software is inside phones, cars, financial systems, factories, hospitals, communication networks, and entertainment platforms.
+If you are starting Computer Engineering in 2019, you are entering a discipline that touches almost every industry.

-Your education will help you understand the systems behind this digital world.
+Software is inside phones, financial systems, factories, hospitals, communication networks, cars, games, and entertainment platforms.
+Your education will help you understand the systems behind this digital world, but it will also challenge the simple idea that computer engineering is only programming.

-You will learn programming, but programming is only one part of Computer Engineering.
-Algorithms, data structures, operating systems, databases, networks, computer architecture, mathematics, and software design will all become part of your engineering toolkit.
+Programming is important, of course.
+Yet the field also includes algorithms, data structures, operating systems, databases, networks, computer architecture, software design, mathematics, and teamwork.
+At first these subjects may feel separate.
+Over time they begin to connect.

-At first, university life may feel fast.
-There will be new terminology, unfamiliar assignments, and problems that seem impossible.
 Give yourself time.
-The ability to solve difficult technical problems is developed through repetition.
+University problems can be frustrating because they are designed to stretch you.
+A bug, a proof, or a difficult assignment is not evidence that you chose the wrong field.
+Often it is simply the normal shape of learning.

 Use these years to experiment.
 Build applications.
 Try embedded systems.
 Explore cybersecurity.
 Learn about artificial intelligence.
-Contribute to open-source projects.
-You do not need to choose your specialization immediately.
+Contribute to open source if you can.
+You do not need to choose your path immediately.

 Most importantly, learn how to learn.

-The technologies you use after graduation may be different from the technologies you see today.
-Your ability to adapt will matter more than memorizing one tool.
+The tools will change; that habit will stay with you.